Media Psychology is an emerging field with the excitement and burden of defining the path.

 Most of the research that we would consider to be media psychology focuses on mass media and for good reason.
 Mass media was a game-changer, bringing information, images, and culture to a broader segment of society and the world.
 Researchers looked to understand what was perceived as a unidirectional flow of influence from media conglomerates, advertisers, and government bodies on the public.
 This media effects tradition has produced various theories—such as, the silver bullet (targeted impact), media framing (we don’t tell people what to think, we tell them what to think about), and uses and gratifications (people use media to gratify needs)–and they have evolved from viewing media consumers as a homogeneous and passive audience to one driven by individual differences and motivations.

-In spite arguments for reciprocity between individuals and our cultural environment (e.g. Baudrillard, Freud, McLuhan, and Vygotsky), few psychological or media theories actually focus on media as part of a dynamic interactive system including media content providers to media consumers, co-evolving in a social environment.
+In spite of arguments for reciprocity between individuals and our cultural environment (e.g. Baudrillard, Freud, McLuhan, and Vygotsky), few psychological or media theories actually focus on media as part of a dynamic interactive system including media content providers to media consumers, co-evolving in a social environment.
 Bandura’s model of social cognitive theory does this, but his earlier work on social learning is much more common as the theoretical framework for media effects research.

 Recent work in neurobiology and evolutionary psychology has begun to shed light on the impact of social interaction on the formation of internal structures.
-We are beginning to indentify variations in human brain plasticity in response to the environment and variations in cognitive processing over the lifespan to achieve psychological consonance.
+We are beginning to identify variations in human brain plasticity in response to the environment and variations in cognitive processing over the lifespan to achieve psychological consonance.
 Birth to early adulthood is a period of high plasticity in terms of brain maturation and is subject to shaping by the environment.
 Once past early adulthood, change in the human brain derives from cognitive intervention–which is, as we all know, a lot more difficult.
 Thus, from adulthood onward, humans find it “easier” to alter the environment to suit their cognitive structures than the other way around.
 Human alterations include physical structures, laws, codes of behavior, language and the arts.
 Every generation will make their mark on the environment to support their mental models and with the vast changes in technologies and media today, this goes a long way toward describing the discrepancy in the attitudes toward media use between generations.
 This is a biological description of Marc Prensky’s (2001) excellent metaphor of the young as “digital natives” versus older generations of “digital immigrants.”

 Because the media survives only by arresting and holding the attendance of the audience, they deliver technology and content that viewers want.
 We must recognize the evolving media environment.
 Part of the job of media psychologists will be to take up the challenge of training the next generation to engage positively and productively with media; part will be easing the fears of the digital immigrants about the new media world.